bmd1905/EasyMLOps/README.md

 Trigger the `data_pipeline` DAG, and you should see the tasks running.
 This DAG will take some time to complete, but you can check the logs in the Airflow UI to see the progress.
 For simplicity, I hardcoded the `MINIO_PATH_PREFIX` to `topics/tracking.user_behavior.validated/year=2025/month=01`.
 Ideally, you should use the actual timestamp for each run.
 For example, `validated-events-bucket/topics/tracking.user_behavior.validated/year=2025/month=01/day=07/hour=XX`, where XX is the hour of the day.

-I also use checkpointing to ensure the DAG is resilient to failures and can resume from where it left off, the checkpoint is stored in the Data Lake, just under the `MINIO_PATH_PREFIX`, so if the DAG fails, you can simply trigger it again, and it will resume from the last checkpoint.
+I also use checkpointing to ensure the DAG is resilient to failures and can resume from where it left off.
+The checkpoint is stored in the Data Lake, just under the `MINIO_PATH_PREFIX`, so if the DAG fails, you can simply trigger it again, and it will resume from the last checkpoint.

-**Note**: One thing you could improve is to use `Spark` or `Ray` to load and process the data.
+**⚠️ Note**: One thing you could improve is to use `Spark` or `Ray` to load and process the data.
 In my case, I want to use Ray to load and process the data, but sadly I got some issues and didn't have time to fix it.

 #### 🤼‍♂️ Training Pipeline